Shiai (Matches)

 • denial of yuko-datotsu or hansoku: repeatedly criss-cross the shinpan-ki in front of the lower body

-• abstention: hold the shinpan-ki crossed in front of the lower body
+• abstention: hold the shinpan-ki crossed in front of the lower body with the red in front

 • yame: hold both shinpan-ki straight up overhead